Skip to main content

 University of North Carolina at Chapel Hill

-Steven Zeisel, Ph.D.
+Steven Zeisel, M.D., Ph.D.

-• Steven Zeisel, Ph.D.
+• Steven Zeisel, M.D., Ph.D.

-Steven Zeisel, Ph.D., is the Kenan Distinguished University Professor of Nutrition and Pediatrics at the University of North Carolina at Chapel Hill.
+Steven Zeisel, M.D., Ph.D., is the Kenan Distinguished University Professor of Nutrition and Pediatrics at the University of North Carolina at Chapel Hill.
 Previously he was Director of the University of North Carolina Nutrition Research Institute (a unit focused on developing the area of precision nutrition) from 2008 to 2022 and the Director of the University of North Carolina Nutrition and Obesity Research Center (one of 12 such centers of excellence funded by the U.S. National Institutes of Health) from 1995 to 2015.
 Earlier he was on the faculty at Boston University School of Medicine, where he rose from assistant to full Professor of Pathology and Pediatrics, and was the Chair of the Department of Nutrition from 1990 to 2005 and the Associate Dean for Research of the School of Public Health until 2007.
 Dr. Zeisel is a scientist and educator in the field of nutrition with more than 40 years of innovation and leadership in his discipline.
 He is best known for discovering that people require the nutrient choline, which is important for fetal development and liver and muscle function.
 This discovery led to the U.S. National Academy of Sciences, the European Union Food Safety Authority, and the U.S. Food and Drug Administration (FDA) setting recommended dietary intakes for choline.
 FDA also required all manufacturers of infant formulas to increase the amount of choline they add.
 Dr. Zeisel was the first to find that choline is needed by the stem cells that become the nerves in the brain and that low maternal intake of choline led to abnormal brain development in the baby.
 The American Medical Association and the American Academy of Pediatrics have since issued recommendations that pregnant mothers eat diets that are adequate in choline.
 Dr. Zeisel and his research team also discovered that people have common genetic differences that can greatly increase the amount of choline they need.
 He has authored more than 350 peer-reviewed scientific papers and has written many chapters in nutrition and medicine textbooks.
 He was President of the American Institute of Nutrition (now the American Society of Nutrition, the premier academic research society in this discipline) from 2002 to 2003.
 He was the editor of Frontiers in Nutrigenomics, is on the editorial board of the FASEB Journal, and was the founding editor of the Journal of Nutritional Biochemistry.
 He received his B.S. in general biology and his Ph.D. in nutrition from the Massachusetts Institute of Technology and his M.D. from Harvard Medical School.
 He completed his internship and residency in pediatrics at Yale.

 Read more